PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 There are thermal tides and gravity waves that affect the temperature in the atmosphere.
 Thermal tides are fixed in Local Solar Time.
-I want to try to correct the VeRa-derived temperatures for the thermal tide.
+I want to evaluate the effect of correcting VeRa-derived temperatures for the thermal tide.
 I take one of the most recent publications I can find, based on Akatsuki NIR data, :ref:`Akiba et al. 2021 <Akiba2021>`.
 In their Figure 5, they present the thermal tide anomaly for all latitudes between -62˚.5 and +62˚.5 latitude at 69km altitude, which is only 1km below the VeRa-sounded level analysed here, well within a scale height.
 The values in the figure are the deviations from the mean zonal temperature at each latitude.

 .. figure:: ./images/Akiba_2021_Figure5.png